 Physicists and engineers from SLAC, the Hall B Group at JLab and their collaborators, Fermilab, and UC Santa Cruz have developed a concept put forward in Reference [4] into this proposal.
 The experiment utilizes a high acceptance forward spectrometer with precise momentum, vertexing, and calorimetric measurement capability to provide ~1% momentum resolution, ~1 mm vertex resolution, and fast triggering and electron identification.
-The experiment probes a unique region of the mass-coupling plane where the heavy photon signal would be lost in the trident background without the additional signature of a secondary vertex displaced from the target, and it simultaneously accesses a higher mass region by relying on bump hunting alone.
+The experiment probes a unique region of the mass-coupling plane where the heavy photon signal would be lost in the trident background without the additional signature of a secondary vertex displaced from the target, and it simultaneously accesses a higher coupling strength region by relying on bump hunting alone.
 The experiment depends upon the 40 MHz readout capability of the silicon microstrip vertex/tracker which utilizes LHC readout electronics, the matching high rate capability of a highly segmented PbWO4 calorimeter, and high rate triggering and data acquisition systems.
 Combined with CEBAF's superb duty-cycle, high intensities, and excellent beam properties, this high rate capability lets HPS achieve the high integrated luminosities required to search for heavy photons.
-As a bonus, HPS should also be able to observe a particle expected in conventional QED but as yet unseen, so-called true muonium.
-This $\mu^{+}\mu^{-}$ atom is expected to decay into e^+e^- with the heavy photon signature, a sharp mass bump (at ~210 MeV/c2) and a separated decay vertex, which in this case is often a centimeter or more beyond the target!
+As a bonus, HPS should also observe a particle expected in conventional QED but as yet unseen, so-called true muonium.
+This $\mu^{+} \mu^{-}$ atom is expected to decay into e^+e^- with the heavy photon signature, a sharp mass bump (at ~210 MeV/c2) and a separated decay vertex, which in this case is often a centimeter or more beyond the target!

 In what follows, we discuss the physics motivation for heavy photon searches, the properties of the heavy photon signal and the prominent QED backgrounds, the proposed beamline and apparatus, the performance of the apparatus as determined from detailed full Monte Carlo simulations, and finally the calculated reach of the experiment.
-We conclude with an overview of the resources needed for the experiment and a proposed run plan.
+Then we motivate a Test Run to check some of the critical assumptions of our design, and sketch the proposed test apparatus.
+We conclude with the proposed run plan and a summary of the resources needed for the experiment.

-- N. Arkani-Hamed , D.P.
+- 1. N. Arkani-Hamed , D.P.
 Finkbeiner, T. R. Slatyer, and N. Weiner, Phys.
 Rev. D79, 015014 (2009), ArXiv: 0810.0713. - 2.
 M. Pospelov and A. Ritz, Phys.
 Lett.
 B671, 391 (2009), 0810.1502. - 3.
 B. Holdom, Two U(1)'s and Epsilon Charge Shifts, Phys.
 Lett.
-B166 (1986) 196.
+B166 (1986) 196. - 4.
+J.D.

-4. J.D.
 Bjorken, R. Essig, P. Schuster, and N. Toro, "New Fixed-Target Experiments to Search for Dark Gauge Forces", Phys.
 Rev. D80, 2009, 075018, arXiv: 0906.0580.